Kourosh Yaghmaei

-Kourosh Yaghmaei (کورش یغمایی; also spelled as Kourosh Yaghmaee; born 3 December 1946) is an Iranian singer-songwriter, composer and record producer, who started his career in the early 1970s.
-Regarded as one of the greatest Persian psychedelic rock musicians in the history of Iranian rock music, he is known as "the Godfather of Iranian psychedelic rock", as well as "the king of rock".
+Kourosh Yaghmaei (Note: کورش یغمایی) (born 3 December 1946) is an Iranian former singer-songwriter, composer, record producer and guitarist.
+Regarded as one of the greatest psychedelic rock musicians in the history of Iranian rock music, he is referred to as "the Godfather of Iranian psychedelic rock", as well as the "King of Rock".

-Born in 1946 in Shahrud to Zoroastrian parents, Yaghmaei later grew up in Tehran.
-Most of his songs combine classical Persian poetry with more contemptary works, often incorporating his own lyrics.
+Born in 1946 in Shahrud, Yaghmaei was raised in Tehran.
+Most of his songs combine classical Persian poetry with more contemporary works, often incorporating his own lyrics.
 Musically, Yaghmaei is recognized as being an early cross-pollinator for Persian traditional music and the western psychedelic rock of the era, with artists Led Zeppelin and Pink Floyd often listed as specific influences.
 He began his solo career in 1973 with his first single "Gol-e Yakh" ("Ice Flower"), a track selling more than 5 million copies in the domestic market.
-This single was followed by the eponymous Gol-e Yakh (1973), which included the song.
-Much of Yaghmaei's work is well known by the Iranian diaspora, with singles "Gol-e Yakh", "Havar Havar" ("Shout Shout"), "Khaar" ("Thistle"), "Leila", "Paiz" ("Autumn"), "Reyhan" being particularly beloved.
+This was followed by the album Gol-e Yakh (1973), which included the song of that name.

+Much of Yaghmaei's work is well known by the Iranian diaspora, with singles "Gol-e Yakh", "Havar Havar" ("Shout Shout"), "Khaar" ("Thistle"), "Leila", "Paiz" ("Autumn"), "Reyhan" being particularly popular.
 In 2011, his first compilation album, Back from the Brink: Pre-Revolution Psychedelic Rock from Iran: 1973–1979, was released by Now-Again Records to international recognition.
-Vogue has described Yaghmei as "psyche singer, stylish, moustached and funky".
-Following the 1979 Iranian Revolution, Yaghmaei's work was banned from the country's airways, markets and homes, and his name from the press.
+Vogue has described Yaghmaei as "a psyched singer, stylish, moustached and funky".

+Following the Iranian Revolution in 1979, Yaghmaei’s music became banned from the country's airways, markets and homes, and his name from the press.
+In the early 1990s, Yaghmaei got permission from the Iranian government to release albums under some restrictions, such as Arayesh-e Khorshid.
+However, the Ministry of Culture and Islamic Guidance denied to release the album Malek Jamshid in 2016 and instead it was released Now-Again Records in U.S. but it was banned in Iran.

+In December 2025, Yaghmaei announced on his Instagram page that, following the release of his final album, titled "No. 44", he would retire after a six-decade career in rock music, bringing his musical career to a permanent end.
+His final album will be released by Now-Again Records on digital platforms.